 I love dried figs, but I have to admit something.
 When I eat a dense fig jam, it can sometimes feel like I’m chewing sand because of the seeds.
 So to the figs, I added dates and dried cranberries.
 That way, I will have the figgy flavor, but not so many seeds.

 And the cranberries provide a more scarlet color, which fits the holidays.
 So here’s what I did:

 1 pound dried fruit – chopped figs, chopped dates, and dried cranberries

 1 apple, peeled, cored, finely diced

 ¾ cup fresh orange juice

 1 cinnamon stick

-Let the mixture cool, then put everything except the cinnamon stick in the jar of a food processor.
+Let the mixture cool.
+Remove the cinnamon stick, then put the mixture in a food processor.
 Pulse, scrape, pulse, scape, and continue, using a little more orange juice if necessary.
-I don’t make a paste – I prefer to have a little texture to the conserve.
+I don’t make a paste – I prefer to have a little texture.

 Place in jars and store in the refrigerator.
 Alternately, freeze the jars and thaw in the refrigerator before serving.